Ekemini-Udofia/Ekemini-Udofia/README.md

 My toolkit includes C++, Python, Git, and various microcontroller architectures (e.g., ARM Cortex-M, AVR).

 ## Projects I'm currently working on:
-- Tic-tac-toe: A GUI windows Tictactoe app to play online against friends.
+- Tic-tac-toe: A GUI windows Tictactoe app to play online against friends - https://github.com/Ekemini-Udofia/Tic-tac-toe
-- Check it out at https://github.com/Ekemini-Udofia/Tic-tac-toe !
+- An Automated Home Server using an ESP32.
+Features a remote website to display the data - https://github.com/Ekemini-Udofia/Home-Automated-Data-Server

 Beyond this, I'm continuously expanding my knowledge by exploring the Internet of Things(IoT) and embedded linux.